-An escape seems justified, the planning begins.
+An escape seems justified, so the planning begins.
 It’s a want and a need,

 a timely effort when the world begins to close in.
-Taking care of this essence
+Taking care of my essence

-keeps my head in the game in the race of the plastic, commercial, and material world.
+keeps my head in the game in the race of the plastic, the commercial, and the material world.